Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Fluid dynamics

 This second approach is prohibitively expensive for this problem as well.
 For the 20 pc scales we are interested in, the ambipolar diffusion length is very small in the highest density regions.
 As a result, to resolve the effects of ambipolar diffusion in these regions would require extremely high resolution.
 Further, the time-step required for numerical stability in this method scales as $\Delta t_{\rm AD} \propto (\Delta x)^2$, the spatial resolution squared.
 The combination of these factors make this approach infeasible for our problem.

 The third approach is to assume that ideal MHD can be used to evolve the density, fluid velocity, and magnetic field.
-An additional approximation usually treated with this is that the ion-neutral drift velocity $v_d$ can also be approximated by Eq.~\ref{eq:driftvel} with ${\bm B}$ taken to be the field computed assuming ideal MHD.
+An additional approximation often made is that the ion-neutral drift velocity $v_d$ can also be approximated by Eq.~\ref{eq:driftvel} with ${\bm B}$ taken to be the field computed assuming ideal MHD.
 This approach relies on estimating the effects of ambipolar diffusion in post-processing, rather than self-consistently in real time.
 Our approach is most similar to this third approach, with some important modifications.

 Naively assuming that Eq.~\ref{eq:driftvel} accurately reflects the ion-neutral drift velocities everywhere in a simulation volume leads to several issues.
 The volume-averaged heating rate calculated with Eq.~\ref{eq:driftvel} can easily exceed the volume-averaged driving power, which is unphysical.
 The heating power per mass may be very large in low density regions, where the drift velocities given by Eq.~\ref{eq:driftvel} can become very large (see Figure \ref{fig:driftvels}).
 A conservative way of dealing with these high drift velocities and heating rates is to exclude from our analysis regions where the drift velocity exceeds some chosen threshold.
 The exact value of this cut will have an effect on our results.
 Figure~\ref{fig:cutoffs} examines the effect that this cut has on our results.